-- Official statistics1 including newer data sets like the IDI (Integrated Data Infrastructure). - International comparative statistics for example from the OECD or other international organisations.
+- Official statistics including newer data sets like the IDI (Integrated Data Infrastructure). - International comparative statistics for example from the OECD or other international organisations. - Information from the agencies own data collection systems (and when matched with that of others) - including trends over time. - Literature reviews.